Built on Family.

 We win or you don’t pay

 Human bones are very resilient.
-Many bone fractures heal well, allowing the patient go on and resume normal activities and way of life.
+Many bone fractures heal well, allowing the patient to go on and resume normal activities and way of life.

 However, some fractures are more serious and never fully heal.
-When bones shatter or are broken all the way through, the patient may experience chronic pain, decreased joint motion, muscle weakness, and reduced flexibility.
+When bones shatter or are broken all the way through, the patient may experience chronic pain, decreased joint motion, muscle weakness and reduced flexibility.

 Schedule a free consultation with one of our attorneys to learn about your legal options.

 A bone fracture can occur anywhere in the body and vary greatly in terms of severity.

 Stable fractures, for example, are generally less serious because the bone is very slightly out of place.
 In a compound fracture, the fractured bone breaks through the skin.

 Treatment for bone fractures can vary but may involve cast immobilization, rehabilitation or surgery involving the insertion of pins and screws to stabilize the bone.

 Unfortunately, some bone fractures never fully heal.
 Some victims may experience long-term pain and weakness in the area of a fracture.
 The injury may make it difficult or impossible to perform job duties.